Sulfanyl: Gaseous sulfanyl

 The lines of equal concentration cross at 1509 K and 1.51 Pa, with HS• being left out of the mix at lower temperatures and pressures. •SH is expected to be the second or third most common sulfur containing gas in gas giants or brown dwarfs.

-Formation
+Organic thiyl

-Thermal decomposition of mercaptans, such as ethyl mercaptan yields •.
+The organic analogue of sulfanyl is thiyl radical with the formula RS^{•}|, where R is some organic group (e.g., alkyl or aryl).
+Thermal decomposition of mercaptans, such as ethyl mercaptan has been proposed to involve HS•.

-The radical can be formed by the action of ultraviolet radiation on hydrogen sulfide, which splits off a hydrogen atom.
-A wavelength of 190 nm gives maximum absorption.
+HS. in biology

-In humans superoxide dismutase [Cu-Zn] converts the hydrosulfide ion (HS−) to HS•.
-This happens as the Cu2+ ion in the enzyme is converted to Cu+.
+In humans superoxide dismutase [Cu-Zn] is proposed to convert the hydrosulfide ion (HS−) to HS•.
+In the proposed mechanism Cu2+ is convert to Cu+.

-Sulfide dehydrogenase as found in sulfur bacteria catalyses the oxidation of HS− to •, by removing a single electron.
+Sulfide dehydrogenase as found in sulfur bacteria catalyses the oxidation of HS−.
+It has been proposed that this reaction proceeds via HS•, by removing a single electron.

-When sulfur minerals are leached with ferric ions HS• is formed in this way:
+When some sulfur minerals are leached with ferric ions, HS• is proposed to proceed as follows: